Injuries caused by health care professionals

 The exception to this is if the health care provider tried to conceal the malpractice by fraud or deceit.
 If that’s the case, then the statute of limitations is two years from when the injury was discovered or seven years from when the malpractice happened.
 This doesn’t apply to minors if the malpractice occurred before his or her eighth birthday.

-Florida made a major change to their damage caps laws in summer of 2017.
-There used to be caps on medical malpractice damages in terms of non-economic damages (AKA, damages that are not discernable by receipts or bills – pain and suffering, companionship, etc.).
-Florida capped non-economic medical malpractice damages at $500,000 for practicing health care professionals and $750,000 for non-health care professionals.
+Importantly, Florida made a major change to their damage caps laws in 2017.
+There used to be caps on non-economic damages in medical malpractice cases.
+Specifically, Florida capped non-economic medical malpractice damages at $500,000 for practicing health care professionals and $750,000 for non-health care professionals.

 This was changed in 2017 when the state Supreme Court struck down that provision as unconstitutional because it violated the Equal Protection Clause.
 Now there is no limit to non-economic damages for medical malpractice cases.